 Wildlife Rehabilitation Jobs: Salary and Career Facts

 Find out about the types of jobs you could pursue in wildlife rehabilitation.
 Read on to learn more about career options along with education, licensure, salary and job outlook information.
-Schools offering Animal Care degrees can also be found in these popular choices.
+Schools offering Biology degrees can also be found in these popular choices.

 Career Information At a Glance